 Minimizing time on placebo

 The MAGNET trial-design enables the different treatment arms to share information from the placebo-treated group.
 This means that patients have a bigger chance of receiving the experimental medicine instead of the placebo drug.

 Increasing speed while reducing cost.

 Through the adaptive nature of the study, new treatments can be added when they become available.
 This saves considerable time compared to starting up an entirely new clinical trial for every candidate drug.

 MAGNET Treatment arms

 The MAGNET adaptive platform trial enables the investigation of multiple treatments at the same time.
 In addition, new candidate drugs can be added to the platform trial while ineffective ones can be dropped.
 By doing so, the time that patients are exposed to an ineffective treatment is minimized.
-The first two drugs that we will investigate are already used to treat other diseases and are safe for ALS patients: these are Triumeq and Lithium carbonate.
+The first drug that we will investigate is already used to treat mood disorders and is safe for ALS patients: Lithium carbonate.

 Find out more about the MAGNET treatment arms here